m3cinc/m3cinc.github.io/Pollution/Pollution.md

 ```

 ![](Pollution_files/figure-html/ggplot-m-3.png)
-We observe HI has no data reported, and radius values in excess of 2000 Miles indicate most likely CA levels are reported.
-We also note AK has some reports below 500 miles which we retain for now...
+We observe HI has no data reported, and radius values in excess of 2000 miles indicate most likely CA levels are reported.
+We also note AK has some reports below 500 miles which we retain for now in 2011 and 2012...

 ```r
 m4<-ggplot(subset(t,state %in% c("alaska","hawaii") & radius <500),aes(x=radius)) +